The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 3. Student-athletes who are five years beyond initial full-time collegiate enrollment and have exhausted eligibility.

-The APR is calculated for each team on a term by term basis (Summer School is included in the Spring term).
+The APR is calculated for each team on a term-by-term basis.
 Scholarship student-athletes receive points for remaining eligible and points for staying in school or graduating.
 Teams scoring below certain thresholds can face consequences, including not earning access to postseason competition, practice restrictions and playing season reductions.

 The APR is used as an early indicator of graduation rates and applies only to athletics aid recipients.
 (See also Process 12.0 Academic Performance Monitoring)